LarsIndresaeter/radio-arduino/doc/README.md

 Technical descriptions of the machinery and how to operate it.
 For example:

 * which commands are available
+* which command line tools are available

 ## [Explanation](./explanation/README.md)

 Explanation, or discussions, clarify and illuminate a particular topic.
 For example:

 * how does the protocol work
+* how does the tools-kit works